SparseLGS: Sparse View Language Embedded Gaussian Splatting: Experiments

 \subsubsection{LERF Dataset}

 Table~\ref{tab:lerfovs} shows the quantitative Results of our method in object localization and semantic segmentation compared to other methods.
 We use four views for all the experiments on LERF dataset. ``DC." denotes using dense inputs (e.g., all images) to obtain camera poses and point clouds through COLMAP.
 The reason we did this is that these methods use COLMAP as initialization for dense inputs, but COLMAP cannot provide camera poses for very sparse inputs (3-4 views) with significant view changes.
 Therefore, we relaxed the conditions for initialization in these methods.
 As shown in Table~\ref{tab:lerfovs}, even with more information given to these methods, our method still achieves much better results in object localization and semantic segmentation tasks.
-Moreover, due to our use of multi-view stereo for obtaining great initialization, we only need to train our model for 1k iterations, which makes us much faster than other methods in terms of training time (Tr.T.) and total time (almost five times faster). ‘total time' here refers to the sum of data preprocessing time and training time, denoted by T.T.
+Moreover, due to our use of multi-view stereo for obtaining great initialization, we only need to train our model for 1k iterations, which makes us much faster than other methods in terms of training time (Tr.T.) and total time (almost five times faster). `total time' here refers to the sum of data preprocessing time and training time, denoted by T.T.

-Figure~\ref{fig:lerf_loc} displays the qualitative comparisons of 3D object localization task of each method.
+Fig.~\ref{fig:lerf_loc} and Fig.~\ref{fig:supp_lerf_loc} display the qualitative comparisons of 3D object localization task of each method.
 It can be observed that under sparse inputs, we are able to more accurately locate the positions of objects, and the relevance heat map also indicates that our predicted regions are highly concentrated.
-Figure~\ref{fig:lerf_ex} shows the comparisons on 3D semantic segmentation tasks with open-vocabulary queries.
+Fig.~\ref{fig:lerf_ex} and the brown box of Fig.~\ref{fig:3dovs_supp} show the comparisons on 3D semantic segmentation tasks with open-vocabulary queries.
 It is evident that the semantic mask regions we obtained closely match the Ground Truth (GT) and essentially do not query any irrelevant semantic parts.